MuhammadShamoon/bellabeat_CaseStudy/README.md

 ### Data Analysis

-- Following SQL code investigate the number of rides across each day in a week for both categories of users.
+- Following R code investigate the number of everyday consumers.

 #### Installing and loading common packages and libraries